w3c/wai-news/_posts/2024-01-23-for-review-wai-aria-1-3-FPWD.md

 In-progress updates to the document are available in the [Editors' Draft](https://w3c.github.io/aria/).

 The purpose of First Public Working Drafts (FPWDs) is to gather review and input from the community.
-THE WAI-ARIA 1.3 specification is intended to become a Recommendation following the W3C Process.
+The WAI-ARIA 1.3 specification is intended to become a Recommendation following the W3C Process.

 To learn more, see [How WAI Develops Accessibility Standards through the W3C Process](https://www.w3.org/WAI/standards-guidelines/w3c-process/)